Arindam Roy

-Arindam Roy is an actor who works predominately in Odia cinema apart from a few Bengali films.
+Arindam Roy (also spelled Arindam Ray) is a politician and actor who works predominantly in Odia cinema apart from a few Bengali films.

+Personal life

+Arindam Ray born to Gopal Chandra Ray in a Karan family.
+He married Anupa Das, daughter of Ashok Kumar Das and younger sister of Pranab Prakash Das.
+In 2024 Odisha Assembly election, he contested Salipur Assembly constituency from Bharatiya Janata Party ticket & lost to Biju Janata Dal candidate in the margin of 7,594 votes.

 Career

-Arindam Roy changed his stage name to Rishi before changing it back to his original name.
+Arindam Roy is an Indian actor who works in the Odia film industry and Bengali film industry.
+When he went to Bengali Industry, he changed his stage name to Rishi before changing it back to his original name.
 Regarding his performance in the film Target Kolkata, a critic wrote that "Arindam Roy acted well, but if he wants to make a future in Tollywood, he needs to work on his Bengali diction".
-His Odia film Babu Bhaijaan was the last film before COVID19 pandemic which was one of the all time superhit blockbuster film of ollywood.
+His Odia film Babu Bhaijaan was the last film before COVID-19 pandemic.
+After pandemic his movie RAM released in silver screens.
+It was under his home banner Ratna films (4th movie under this banner).